Asus Zenbook UX310UQ-GL011T

 In summary, though UX310UA is considered a mid-range laptop with a reasonable price, Asus has created this series with its own advantages.
 For instance, it has not only the thin and light design which could be suitable for most users but also good performance for the customer’s cash with different versions depending on the user’s demands.
 With the reputation of the design, Asus has made the UX310UA series look great.
 Beside that, the hard disk combination is pretty good generally as well as its screen with the sharpness and quality display has exceptional reviews.
 Notwithstanding, this notebook has disadvantages such as: the mediocre battery life, some minor build quibbles like no Intel Iris graphics, less attractive design and heavier build than rivals.
 Yet, from my viewpoint, I suppose we cannot expect much more because the Zenbook UX310UA is greatly attractive in the good performance integrated inside plus the premium design with a very low starting price.

 Press review by Capuchino SaberNVIDIA GeForce 940MX: Mid-range laptop graphics card based on the Maxwell architecture.
 Compared to the older 940M, the MX now also supports GDDR5 graphics memory and maybe slightly faster clock speeds.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.